kingtroga/HTML-CSS-JAVASCRIPT/javascriptPractice/bookFinder/README.md

   - <s>Making the name of the page, the search box, and search button invisible.</s>
   - Parse the text ( by text i mean string) given to something JavaScript understands
   - Concatenate the parsed string to the fetch request and make the ApI request
+  - <b>Note</b>:
-  - <b>Note</b>: a loading screen will be displayed while the asynchronous parts of the Javascript runs its course.
-The loading screen would show a Giant "Loading" text bluring in and out while changing colors in the middle of the screen.
+     1. <s>a loading screen will be displayed </s>while the asynchronous parts of the Javascript runs its course.
+     2. The loading screen would show a Giant "Loading" text bluring in and out while changing colors in the middle of the screen.
   - When the asynchronous parts are done an entirely new page would be half created with JavaScript and half created with CSS.
 3. The Loading screen would be removed and the Search results would be displayed as "Search results" and  the " literal Search results" however I want to style it.